AHS12/laravel-dockerize-queue-scheduler/README.md

 2. **Deploy Queue Worker**
    - Use `Dockerfile.queue` for background job processing
+   - Deploy as a separate service in Dokploy since worker nodes aren't supported
    - Ensure database connectivity

 3. **Deploy Scheduler**
    - Use `Dockerfile.cron` for Laravel task scheduling
+   - Deploy as a separate service in Dokploy since worker nodes aren't supported
    - Configure as a separate service in Dokploy

 ### Manual Docker Deployment